nicole-haggerty/adapt-test/README.md

 ### Getting started

-Please make sure you are using node version `v20.4.0` or later before install the node_modules.
+Please make sure you are using node version `v18` or later before installing the node_modules.

 Clone this repository down to your machine